-Through lack of funding and serious interest the observatory remains mothballed, but represents a potentially valuable asset both to the school and to the community as a whole.
-If the existing telescope were replaced with a modern digitally enabled telescope, astronomical data could be streamed to the school, to a future information centre in the coach house and to community venues both locally and nation-wide.
+Through lack of funding and serious interest the observatory remains mothballed, but represents a potentially valuable asset both to the school, to local astronomy clubs and to the community as a whole.
+If a modern digitally enabled telescope were installed along with a new fibreglass dome, astronomical data could be streamed to the school, to a future information centre in the coach house and to community venues both locally and nation-wide.
+The cost of updating it would be relatively modest at around £5,000, but horticultural training is our priority and until funds are forthcoming specifically for the observatory it will have to remain mothballed.

-A number of pupils from years 11 and 12 of Teignmouth Community School have the opportunity to benefit from horticultural training with us.
+A number of pupils from years 11 and 12 of Teignmouth Community School have the opportunity to benefit from horticultural training with us giving them the benefit of practical outdoor education and a potential pathway to alternative careers.
+Their lessons now also include teaching based on data from the garden’s small weather station.
 The educational benefits of the walled garden could in future be increased to enhance mainstream lessons in natural and environmental sciences.

 Gardening courses and events